CKchaos/scn2pointcloud_tool/ReadMe.md

     |--metadata
 ```

-**Note**: The organization od SUNCGtoolbox in this repository  is almost same as [SUNCGtoolbox](https://github.com/shurans/SUNCGtoolbox).
+**Note**: The organization of SUNCGtoolbox in this repository  is almost same as [SUNCGtoolbox](https://github.com/shurans/SUNCGtoolbox).
 A number of  class files are modified to achieve the aim of data conversion.

 ### Usage